 Louise Legier-McGinnis was born in Clinton, Iowa, raised in New Orleans, and entered the U.S. Navy right out of high school.
 During her six years of active duty, Petty Officer Second Class McGinnis found herself stationed in Italy, and near the end of her naval career, Norfolk, Virginia.
 While serving in La Maddalena, Italy she traveled to Greece, Spain, and Haifa.
 She also met her husband, Christopher McGinnis, who is still active Navy.
 In 2005, after an Honorable Discharge, and the birth of her first son, she obtained her realtor’s license to help offset the bill of a growing family.
 In 2010, she took a break from her day job to pursue her BA in English Literature and Creative Writing from Virginia Wesleyan College.
 In 2016, the birth of her second son came hand-in-hand with a burning desire to learn more about writing.
 Thus, Louise is currently attending classes at Seton Hill University with the intention of graduating with her MFA in Writing Popular Fiction in January 2020 with her thesis novel being of the urban fantasy genre.

 Jason Duke is a U.S. Army, Iraq War veteran.
-His crime fiction has been published in magazines such as Thuglit, Spinetingler, Plots With Guns, Beat to a Pulp, and Shotgun Honey.
-And his science fiction and military sci-fi have won Honorable Mention and Semi-Finalist in L. Ron Hubbard’s Writers of the Future.
+His crime fiction has been published in magazines such as Thuglit, Spinetingler, Plots With Guns, Beat to a Pulp, and Shotgun Honey and his science fiction and military sci-fi have won Honorable Mention and Semi-Finalist in L. Ron Hubbard’s Writers of the Future.
 Born and raised in Arizona, he writes about the good, the bad, and the ugly of his Southwestern culture and his experiences in the military and Iraq.

 Karen Smith never outgrew a love of all things equine.
 She lives on a hobby farm not so facetiously called “Karen’s Home for Wayward Animals,” where she lives with her husband, two teenage sons, and menagerie of horses, llamas, alpacas, cats, a rabbit, and one very big, fluffy, white dog.
 She mentors 4-H members in training and showing llamas and alpacas and writes contemporary romance, paranormal romance, and fantasy, published under the pseudonym of Holly Bargo, who really did exist.
 But that’s another horse story.